davidhao1994/weixinghao.github.io/_pages/about.md

 My research journey has led me to explore critical topics that impact public health and environmental well-being.
 I am passionate about leveraging scientific insights to address real-world challenges and contribute to advancements in the field.

-##Research Interests: Aerosol and air quality; Air filtration; Aerosol instrumentation; Aerosol health effects; Nanoparticles measurement; Bioaerosols; Occupational health; Inhalation toxicology.

 My personal life
 ======
-My life extends beyond the lab and research.
-When I get out of the house, I engage in my other passions: the thrill of traveling, the joy of browsing maps, and the excitement of embarking on road trips that leave me with unforgettable memories.
-These adventures ignite my curiosity, deepen my understanding of geography, and inject a unique perspective into my professional work.
+I am also passionate about other hobbies: the thrill of traveling, the pleasure of browsing maps, and the excitement of formulating and embarking on road trips that have left me with unforgettable memories.
+These adventures have fueled my curiosity, deepened my understanding of geography and the world, and infused my professional work with a unique perspective.

-But my explorations are not limited to physical travel.
-I am equally passionate about traveling across the vast expanse of literature and reading books in a variety of genres that transport me to different fields and eras.
-Reading not only broadens my horizons, but also enriches my understanding of the world and its myriad narratives.
-In addition, I rejuvenate my mind and body through swimming and fitness routines, preparing me for the challenges and excitement ahead.
+I am equally passionate about traversing the vast world of literature and reading books of all genres that transport me to different fields and eras.
+Reading not only broadens my horizons but also enriches my understanding of the world and its myriad narratives.
+In addition, I rejuvenate my mind and body through swimming and fitness to prepare myself for the challenges and excitement ahead.

 **Welcome aboard!**